ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 6.2.3.
 Availability

 Tickets can be submitted via the web form or phone numbers listed on Help page.
-If a Customer is working with a Reseller, they can also send tickets thru the channel provided by the Reseller, subject to their working hours.
+If a Customer is working with a Reseller, they can also send tickets through the channel provided by the Reseller, subject to their working hours.

 ### 6.3.
 Third-Party developers